ibm-cloud-docs/account/profile.md

 * To add a photo or replace an existing photo, click **Upload**.
 * To remove your photo, click **Delete picture**.

+The maximum file size for a profile picture is 100 KB.
+Use only PNG or JPG files.
+{: note}

 ## Editing your information
 {: #ibmid}